-• Check Teaching Guidelines in the Program of Cycle 2 to verify that the puzzle is answered correctly.
+- Check Educational Orientation in the Program of Cycle 3 to verify that the puzzle is answered correctly. - 7.
+Discuss the answers to the previous activities, exchange points of view in order to improve them.

-- 7. Discuss the answers to the previous activities, exchange points of view in order to improve them. - 8.
-Select a grade in Cycle 2.
-Look and check the charts of contents as follows: Primary school.
-Third grade, Familiar and community environment and Fourth grade, Literary and ludic environment.
-Do the following activities: - Make a list of resources and materials which in your opinion are relevant to work with the contents of Learning to do with the language, Learning to know about the language, and Learning to be through the language, as well as to make the products, considering the age of the students and the place where they live. - Discuss the advantages of having children make their own resources and materials with teacher's help, in order to put into practice knowledge, abilities and attitudes towards English. - Look at the following photographs.
+- 8. Select a grade of interest in Cycle 3 by team.
+Look and check the charts of contents as follows: Fifth grade.
+Elementary School, Familiar and community environment and Sixth grade.
+Elementary School, Literary and ludic environment.
+Do the following activities: - Make a list of resources and materials which in your opinion are relevant to work with the contents of Learning to do with the language, Learning to know about the language and Learning to be through with the language, as well as to make the products, considering the age of the students and the place where they live. - Discuss the advantages of having children make their own resources and materials with teacher's help, in order to put into practice knowledge, abilities and attitudes towards English. - Look at the following photographs.

-- Based on the photographs, determine how to create a collection of resources and materials in English by answering the following questions: - a) Which of the resources and materials in the list can be made by students? - b) Which ones should be made or provided by the teacher or other school community members (parents)? - c) Which ones could be obtained by other means or from people outside the school?
+- Based on the photographs, determine how to create a collection of resources and materials in English by answering the following questions: - a) Which of the resources and materials in the list can be made by students? - b) Which ones should be made or provided by the teacher or other school community members (parents)? - c) Which ones could be obtained by other means or people outside the school?